Partner Lifecycle16 min read

 2. Source Partner Candidates

-Find quality partners through multiple channels:
+Find quality referral partners through multiple channels:

-- Industry events: Attend conferences and tradeshows
+• Industry events: Attend local business groups, MSP peer groups, and tradeshows

-- Inbound applications: Partner program landing page
+• Inbound applications: Referral partner program landing page

 3. Qualify & Screen Candidates